Rohitkk432/Dice-Game/README.md

 # Dice-Game
 -mini-project
-changes need to be made
+changes need to be made for spotlight tutorial

 ## Rules:
 1. This is a 2 player game.